aio-libs/aiozmq/docs/rpc.rst

 Push-Pull
 ---------

 This is **Notify** aka **Pipeline** pattern.
-Client calls remote function on server and **doesn't** wait for result.
-If a *remote function call* raises an exception the exception is only **logged** at server side.
+Client calls a remote function on the server and **doesn't** wait for the result.
+If a *remote function call* raises an exception, this exception is only **logged** at the server side.
 Client **cannot** get any information about *processing the remote call on server*.

 Thus this is **one-way** communication: **fire and forget**.

-Let's assume we have *N* clients bound to *M* servers.
-Any client can connect to several servers and any server can listen multiple *endpoints*.
+Let's assume that we have *N* clients bound to *M* servers.
+Any client can connect to several servers and any server can listen to multiple *endpoints*.

-When client sends a message the message will be delivered to any server that is *ready* (doesn't processes another message).
+When client sends a message, the message is delivered to any server that is *ready* (doesn't processes another message).

 That's all.